jan-tee/cycli/README.md

 ### Option 2: Install from source

 **Only do this if you want to contribute new code, and know what you are doing and why.**

-If this is the first time you use PowerShell, and you want to install from source, here's how to install.
-If you are a PowerShell Pro, don't bother with this section and skip right to "Getting Started".
-All the directions assume PowerShell 5.0 or greater.
-Download the latest Microsoft Management Framework if you are on an earlier version.

-1. Open a PowerShell Administrative Prompt.
-1. In the prompt, set the local execution policy: `Set-ExecutionPolicy RemoteSigned`
+1. Clone the repository.
-1. In the prompt, install the ImportExcel module: `Install-Module ImportExcel` (*requires NuGet*)
+1. Install the ImportExcel module: `Install-Module ImportExcel`
-1. Download + Copy the scripts into a temporary path (or `git clone` the repo)
-1. In the same PowerShell Administrator console, navigate to the directory you just installed the scripts to.
-1. Unblock the module source: `Unblock-File -Path *.ps*`
 1. Install the module: `.\InstallModule`
 1. Import the CyCLI: `Import-Module CyCLI`